Idealspain.com

 Beginning October 1, 2004, all animals will be identified with either a tattoo or a microchip compatible with standards ISO-11784 or ISO-11785 (check with your veterinarian).
 If the animals are identified with a non-compatible microchip, the importer must supply the appropriate reading equipment.

-The animals will also be accompanied by a veterinary certificate, issued by an Official Veterinarian, which will include the following:
+The animals will also be accompanied by a veterinarian certificate, issued by an official veterinarian, which will include the following:

 1. Identification of the owner or person responsible for the animal(s)